Preface

 The notes are intended for the MATH27720 Statistics 2 course being taught in spring 2026 at the University of Manchester.

 The MATH27720 Statistics 2 module is designed to run over the course of 10 weeks.
-It has the following two part structure:
+It has the following two-part structure:

-- Entropy and likelihood (W1–W5)
+- Models, information and likelihood (W1–W5)

 - Bayesian statistics (W6–W10)

-If you are a student at University of Manchesterenrolled in this module, you will find additional support material on Canvas:
+If you are a student at University of Manchester enrolled in this module, you will find additional support material on Canvas:

 - a weekly learning plan,